Nebraska lawmakers pass a bill to restore voting rights to newly released felons

 OMAHA, Neb.
-(AP) — Nebraska lawmakers passed a bill Thursday to restore of voting rights of those convicted of felonies upon the completion of their sentences, including prison and parole time.
+(AP) — Nebraska lawmakers passed a bill Thursday to restore the voting rights of those convicted of felonies upon the completion of their sentences, including prison and parole time.

 The bill, introduced for years by Omaha state Sen. Justin Wayne, passed by a wide margin in the last year of Wayne's second term.
 He is barred by term limits from running this year for a third term.